Grammy Awards for Best Record, Song, Album, and New Artist in one night!

-Arthur’s Theme was an attempt to write “the best song in the world” using the pocket symphony approach previously attempted by Beach Boys, The Beatles, Peter Gabriel, The Doobie Brother, Toto, and singers like Michael McDonald.
+Arthur’s Theme was an attempt to write “the best song in the world” using the pocket symphony approach previously attempted by Beach Boys, The Beatles, Peter Gabriel, The Doobie Brothers, Toto, and singers like Michael McDonald.

-Unfairly, some of the later bands have been categorized as Yacht Rock, a genre Arthur’s Theme has been listed under exclusively on Wikipedia!
+Unfairly, some of the later bands have been categorized as Yacht Rock, a genre Arthur’s Theme has been listed exclusively under on Wikipedia!

 The massive production of Arthur’s Theme should be studied by the aspiring producer to find out how to blend a lot of instruments.